 This is the castle you’re about to discover with me.
 The virtual tour brings lots of photos and tips for your real-life visit.
 In the end, a link leads to additional images.

 Get ready for another adventure in the Algarve.

-In Silves’ historic centre
+Silves’ historic center

 The best of the tour starts when we cross the Old Town Gate (Portas da Cidade de Silves).
 We then follow up through narrow streets, sometimes witnessing an archaeological work.

-Sure, but in a very brief way.
+Sure, but in a very concise way.

 A bit of history

 Disputes continued in the Christian Reconquest era.
-In 1189, under the command of King D. Sancho I, with the aid of the Crusaders, the Portuguese armies attacked Silves relentlessly, with a wide variety of war machines — and they won.
+In 1189, under the command of King D. Sancho I, with the aid of the Crusaders, the Portuguese armies attacked Silves relentlessly with a wide variety of war machines — and they won.

 Two years later, the Muslims counterattacked and retook the region.